sportsbitenews/web-optimizator/readme.txt

 Upgrade issues
 -----------------------
+Upgrade procedure from version 0.6.7 to 0.9.5+ should be a common one.
+But please store config.webo.php somewhere and only then upgrade via program interface.
+If configuration file isn't applied properly - you will need to copy all previous settings to the new file (there are a number of new options there).

 To proper upgrade from version 0.5.9 and below please after upgrade save configuration options once more - this will create all necessary rules in .htaccess.

 Auto-upgrade is included since version 0.3.8.
 Please just enter username and password at your Web Optimizer Admin interface and press 'Upgrade'.
 For auto-upgrade curl must be enabled on the server.

 Please note that on upgrading from version 0.2 and below you need to replace in the last part in index.php file 'compressor' to 'web_optimizer'.